gcs

 Setting up a company in Turkey can be done entirely online through MERSIS (Central Registry Record System), the country’s digital business registration platform.
 This system streamlines the process by allowing entrepreneurs to submit all necessary documents for online company registration in Turkey electronically.

-Foreign investors looking to expand can easily register a company in Turkey for foreigners, you’ll need to provide key documents such as the Articles of Association and proof of capital.
+Foreign investors looking to expand can easily register a company in Turkey for foreigners.
+You’ll need to provide key documents such as the Articles of Association and proof of capital.
 These are submitted via the Turkish Trade Registry Gazette’s digital platform.
 Once approved, your company is officially registered, enabling you to start operations without the need for extensive paperwork or in-person visits.

-Costs of Starting a Business in Turkey
+Costs of Starting a Business in Turkey in 2026

 Here’s an overview of the main expenses you may incur for company formation in Turkey: